sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 Let's now extract the interface name and its MAC address stored in the attributes section of the response packet.

-# **more in-depth: struct nlattr**
+# **nlattr stuff**

-Internally, a netlink attribute is represented by ``struct nlattr``.
+Internally, a netlink attribute is represented by `struct nlattr`.
-You can find its definition in **include/uapi/linux/netlink.h** alongside a nice visualization of its location in a complete TLV structure:
+You can find its definition in include/uapi/linux/netlink.h alongside a nice visualization of its location in a complete TLV structure:
 ```c
 /*
  *  <------- NLA_HDRLEN ------> <-- NLA_ALIGN(payload)-->